Optimized Quantum Networks: Probabilistic scenario

 \subsubsection{Simultaneous Bell pair requests - weight separation}

-One can however also utilize both advantages, i.e. to store specific multipartite states to guarantee a certain flexible functionality, and only a reduced number of copies corresponding to the associated probability.
-Consider a more general scenario, where there exist $m$ possible target configurations containing bipartite (simultaneous) connections, and where each node can only be connected with a single other node per request as before.
-The task now consists in fulfilling $k$ requests in a probabilistic way.
-Assuming for simplicity that all the target configurations have the same probability, one can give each of the links a weight corresponding to the number of requests where that link appears over $m$.
-One can therefore make a layer separation attending to these weights, such that each layer comprises edges whose weights fall into the same interval.
+Consider a more general scenario, where there exist $m$ possible target configurations containing bipartite (simultaneous) connections, and where each node can only be connected with a single other node in each request.
+Assuming for simplicity that all the request configurations have the same probability, one can assign each of the links a weight corresponding to the number of requests where that link appears over $m$.
+A layer separation is hence built attending to these weights, such that each layer comprises edges whose weights fall into the same interval.
 Each layer is now treated independently, following one of the next approaches.

-The most direct approach consists in providing Bell pairs with certain probability $p$.
-Equivalently, if the task consists in fulfilling $k$ requests, then a certain Bell pair has to be provided $pk$ times, where $p$ is the weight of the link, i.e. $p=\frac{q}{m}$, with $q$ the number of requests the link appears.
+The most direct strategy consists in providing Bell pairs with certain probability $p$.
+If $k$ requests call rounds have to be fulfilled, then a certain Bell pair has to be provided $pk$ times, where $p$ is the weight of the link, i.e. $p=\frac{q}{m}$, with $q$ the number of requests the link appears.
 Observe that if $pk \leq 1$ at least one Bell state should be provided.
-However, there exists a threshold where merging ---or multipartite approaches--- is advantageous with respect to this Bell approach.
-Note that this threshold lies in the $kp \leq 1$ interval and varies with the setting and the output of the merging approach.
-One example has been stressed above, where each request involves only one Bell pair and all the variants are possible.
-Here the threshold for which a GHZ approach is favourable is $k \leq (n-1)/2$.
+However, there exists a threshold from where merging --or multipartite approaches-- is advantageous with respect to this direct Bell approach.
+The threshold lies in the $kp \leq 1$ interval and varies with the setting and the output of the merging approach.
+One example has been stressed above, where each request involves only one Bell pair and all the variants are possible, and the regime from which a GHZ approach is favourable is $k \leq (n-1)/2$.